 What we'd actually do

 If the layout has a nested scroll container that's been bugging you for other reasons too, take the architectural fix and let the document scroll.
-You'll save yourself this problem on every future heatmap capture, and your mobile users will thank you for it.
+You'll save yourself this problem on every future capture, and your mobile users will thank you for it.

 If neither is reachable (no stylesheet access, third-party widgets you can't restyle, a CMS that won't let you ship custom CSS), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't change the stack.
 It walks the same overflow containers the snippet finds, neutralizes them for the capture, and restores them after, so the page is intact for the next visitor.
 Free, open source, code on GitHub.